 The original Legoland (which opened in 1968) is located on the western half of Denmark, called Jutland.
 Legoland Denmark is centrally located if you're driving.
 It's 150 miles west of Copenhagen.
 If you want to fly in, the airport of Billund is literally next door to the park.
 Legoland's opening times become longer as it gets warmer; the park itself is open from late March through early October.

-Everything - and I mean EVERYTHING - in Legoland consists of countless Lego blocks built with creativity and craftsmanship alike.
-You'll walk past entire countries built in small scale, entirely out of lego pieces!
+Everything in Legoland consists of countless Lego blocks built with creativity and craftsmanship alike.
+You'll walk past entire countries built on small scale, entirely out of Lego pieces!
 You're allowed to bring your own food into the park but there are countless (slightly pricy) food stands and cafes.

 Legoland offers special services such as a Babycare Center, a bank with ATMs, and Drying Machines for wet clothing.
 Dogs are allowed on leashes.
 They also have a First Aid station, handicap facilities, an Information Center, luggage lockers, and wheelchairs.